mne-tools/mne-lsl/doc/install.rst

     $ brew install labstreaminglayer/tap/lsl

-To test the installation, you can run a fake stream with a `~bsl.StreamPlayer` and display it with a `~bsl.StreamViewer`.
+To test the installation, you can run a fake stream with a `~bsl.Player` and display it with a `~bsl.StreamViewer`.

 - Download a sample :ref:`bsl.datasets<datasets>`: